kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

     ibmc-block-gold (default)   ibm.io/ibmc-block   65s
     ```

     Make sure `ibmc-block-gold` is the only `default` storageclass.
 If there are two or more rows in the above output, there is other `default` storageclass.
-Unset it with the below command, for example, will make the `ibmc-file-bronze` storage no longer the `default` storageclass for the cluster.
+Unset it with the below command, for example, to remove the previous `default` storageclass for the cluster.

     ```shell
-    kubectl patch storageclass ibmc-file-bronze -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'
+    kubectl patch storageclass ${OLD_STORAGE_CLASS} -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'
     ```

 ## Understanding the Kubeflow deployment process